Gaulton-Lab/peak-call-pipeline/example_peak_call_pipeline.md

 2. Merge the TagAligns into one file
     1. Modify the `merge_tagAligns.R` script in a few places: samples list, general path to `atac_keep_reads.tagAlign.gz`, and output path it writes to
 3. Make barcode files for each celltype/leiden (needs to be a \n delimited .txt file)
-    1. Doing this in a notebook: `/nfs/lab/hmummey/multiomic_islet/notebooks/221120_FINAL_combined_clustering_characterization_v2`
+    1. Doing this in a notebook: `/nfs/lab/hmummey/multiomic_islet/notebooks/221120_FINAL_combined_clustering_characterization_v2`.
+Basically uses the metadata of a Seurat object to write files of all barcodes per cell type.
-    2. Files here: `/nfs/lab/projects/multiomic_islet/outputs/multiome/call_peaks/recluster_filtered_majorCTs_v2`
-    3. Also make a file with the filepaths to each barcodes files on separate lines
+    2. Also make a file with the filepaths to each barcodes files on separate lines
-4. Split merged tagAlign file by cell type (started at 1:21pm checked back at 4:46pm and still wasn’t done running… normally this only takes a few hours so a bit concerning but it looked like a lot of process were D in glances for a while, was done by the time I checked again at 7:43pm, and log said it was done at 7:31pm)
+4. Split merged tagAlign file by cell type (normally this only takes a few hours, but this time I started it at 1:21pm, then checked back at 4:46pm and it still wasn’t done running… eventually log said it was done at 7:31pm, this was a day with lots of high CPU processes on the server so was likely slower as a result.)
     1. Script: `/nfs/lab/katha/multiomics/islet-multiome-processing/call_peaks/splitTagAlign_parallelized.sh`
     2. Inputs:
         1. -c (file with all cell types in order)